Azure/azure-powershell/src/Cdn/docs/New-AzCdnManagedHttpsParametersObject.md

 Cdn                                 TLS12
 ```

-Create an in-memory object for AzureCDN CdnManagedHttpsParameters.
+Create an in-memory object for AzureCDN CdnManagedHttpsParameters

 ## PARAMETERS